-In response to recent developments of the COVID-19 pandemic, the Pennsylvania SPCA is working hard to both fulfill our mission to the community and to the animals in our care while also taking important precautionary measures to protect our staff, volunteers and the public.
+In response to the COVID-19 pandemic, the Pennsylvania SPCA is working hard to both fulfill our mission to the community and to the animals in our care while also taking important precautionary measures to protect our staff, volunteers and the public.
 We are providing the following updates to our services (please note you are required to wear a facemask when dropping off, picking up, adopting, or using any of our services):

 - Our Philadelphia Veterinary Clinic at Erie Avenue will remain open to assist families in need but will operate BY APPOINTMENT ONLY with curb-side drop off to treat sick, urgent and emergent cases.
 Pet owners that show up without an appointment will be asked to remain in their car until their allotted appointment time.
 Families in need of veterinary services are encouraged to call our Erie Avenue headquarters to schedule an appointment, (215) 426-6300 and select #3 for the clinic.
 You can also request to speak with the Call Center directly.
 Please note, everyone must wear a facemask when dropping off or picking up an animal.

 - An appointment is not necessary for vaccines, which will be done on a first come, first serve basis Monday through Saturday from 9am-1pm and again from 2-4pm.

 - Spay and neuter surgeries are being done by appointment at all of our sites (Philadelphia, Lancaster and Danville).
 To schedule an appointment at our Philadelphia Center, visit: https://www.pspca.org/spay-neuter